tr1llkilla/OmniShellReal/README.md

 Secure Storage & Communications:

 CloudStorage & CryptoProvider: A complete, secure, encrypted cloud storage client.
 It features a custom binary format and uses modern cryptography (Argon2 for key derivation, ChaCha20-Poly1305 for authenticated encryption) via the Botan library.
+(Will have to change this one because it seems Botan-3.dll doesn't like me and is racist and doesn't want to work on my project so im make new one)

 VirtualSMTPServer & ScriptRunner: An impressive module for sending emails with dynamically discovered attachments.
 It uses a virtualized SMTP server that applies multiple layers of encryption (ChaCha20, XOR, AES-GCM) for secure, in-memory relaying.